A 501(c)(3) nonprofit

 We'll take it from there.

-Calls are confidential, and there's no obligation.
+Calls are handled personally, and there's no obligation.
 When you're ready, here's how to reach us.
+For email boundaries and non-clinical scope, read our privacy and non-clinical notice.

 Get in touch

-If you're a clinician or case manager at a treatment center and you have a client whose next step is long-term sober living, we'd like to talk.
+If you're helping someone look for a long-term, drug- and alcohol-free place to live after a short-term program, a hospital stay, or another transition, we'd like to talk.
 The fastest way is a single phone call — no forms, no portals.

 What we offer